Annual Budget Funding Requests

 - Individuals attending DDI Alliance meetings/activities should aim to be self-funded.
 However, to ensure that DDI projects are able to be completed on time and to the required quality, funding may be provided to approved individuals as a last resort, subject to available Alliance budget.
 Individuals should not seek DDI Alliance funding if other funding is available.

 - Requests for support are reviewed by the DDI Executive Board and will be granted if a majority of DDI Executive Board members approve the request.
+If travel requests were approved as part of the annual budget funding requests, no further Executive Board review is required.

 - Funding will cover travel to the meeting/event, and/or travel allowance (including accommodation costs).
 Individuals supported by the Alliance should make every effort to find the least expensive economy-class airfares and accommodations.
 Reimbursement of salaries to the individual’s employer will occur in exceptional circumstances only.
 For questions about reimbursable and non-reimbursable expenses for travel, please see this summary.